neutralinojs/neutralinojs.github.io/docs/api/events.md

 ### Parameters

-- `eventName`: Name of the event.
+- `eventName` String: Name of the event.
-- `handler`: A function that will be called when the given event occurs.
+- `handler` Function: A function that will be called when the given event occurs.
 Neutralinojs will call the handler with a [CustomEvent](https://developer.mozilla.org/en-US/docs/Web/API/CustomEvent) instance by attaching additional data to the `detail` key.